 The Department of Computer and Information Science is one of four departments in the College of Engineering and Computer Science.
-Our 15 full-time faculty members conduct research in the areas of computer graphics and geometric modeling, database systems, multimedia information systems, multimedia mining, multimedia systems and gaming, networking, computer and network security, sensor networks, cyber-physical systems, semantic web, web services, and software engineering.
+Our 15 full-time faculty members conduct research in the areas of computational game theory, artificial intelligence, complex systems, computer graphics and geometric modeling, database systems, graphical models, machine learning, multimedia information systems, multimedia mining, multimedia systems and gaming, networking, computer and network security, semantic web, web services, and software engineering.

 For undergraduates, we offer a B.S. in Computer and Information Science with a concentration in Computer Science (CISC) and a concentration in Information Systems (CISI), a B.S. in Software Engineering, and a B.S. in Digital Forensics (in cooperation with the Department of Electrical and Computer Engineering and the program in Criminal Justice Studies).

 For graduate students, we offer an M.S. in Computer and Information Science, an M.S. in Software Engineering (in cooperation with the Department of Electrical and Computer Engineering), and an M.S. in Information Systems & Technology (in cooperation with the Department of Industrial and Manufacturing Systems Engineering and the Department of Electrical and Computer Engineering).

 We also offer a Ph.D. in Information Systems Engineering (in cooperation with the Department of Electrical and Computer Engineering and the Department of Industrial and Manufacturing Systems Engineering).

 April 24, 2016 - Dr. Di Ma Receives Appreciation Award from IEEE